Social and Media Are Splitting Up: Here’s What That Means for Marketers

 And when you do get those PR hits, sharing them on social media will amplify your efforts and increase the lifespan of the hit.
 Need ideas on how to re-purpose a PR hit for social media in more ways than just sharing a link?
 We’ve got you covered.
 Check out our article detailing why PR and social media are forever intertwined.

-Marketers and advertisers of the past couldn’t measure watercooler conversations either, so there’s no need to fret.
+Marketers and advertisers of the past couldn’t measure watercooler conversations either, so there’s no need to worry.
 In fact, marketers today have a huge leg up on those of the past: social media.
 I know, I know, we just told you that so much of the buyer’s journey isn’t measurable, so what does it matter if you can still post to social media?

 Share